abhijit-c/LatinTranslations/Pliny/letters/emperortrajan.md

 2. *Quis enim potest melius uel cunctationem meam regere uel ignorantiam instruere?*

-- *quis* is the interrogative pronoun here, and it's dative with antecedent being the *domine*.
+- *quis* is the interrogative pronoun here, and it's nominative with antecedent being the *domine*.
 - *potest* from *possum, posse, potui* is 3rd singular present active indicative, meaning to be able.